 - Knowledge management: I often make things after reading on the web about how to make them.
 Sometimes I think, “the internet was wrong” or “I could explain it better than that.”
 Now I have a space to see whether I can make some small contributions to human knowledge that others might stumble upon and benefit from.
 I benefit tremendously from internet knowledge so I ought to give back what I can.

-- (Can I not make this sub-bullet A?
-This blog is off to a poor start) I will also benefit from my own notes on past projects.
+- I will also benefit from my own notes on past projects.
 In particular, I use Brewtoad to design homebrew recipes, but lack a good system for storing notes on the process & results.
 I like how the Mad Fermentationist logs his brews on a WordPress blog.

 Given that this may be a jumble of posts on DIY, beer, electoral politics, data analysis, etc. I expect that very few people will read through the blog continuously or follow it.
 But if a few of the right readers find each post via other means, that’ll do.
 And if no one reads it, at least I have a place to take notes.